Associate Degrees for Transfer

 - C-ID:C-ID ECE 200

-- Catalog Date:January 1, 2023
+- Catalog Date:August 1, 2024

 This course links critical and reflective thinking to observation and assessment of young children’s development.
 It prepares teachers of young children to use observation, documentation, and interpretation strategies to improve program quality in early childhood settings.
 Multiple forms of child assessment and early childhood program assessment are explored.
-Site visits may be required.

 Upon completion of this course, the student will be able to:

-- compare the purpose, value, and use of formal and informal assessments, including ethical and legal concerns.
+- appraise the purpose, value, types, and use of formative and summative assessments, including ethical and legal responsibilities, and demonstrate a basic understanding of techniques used in these assessments.

-- evaluate the strengths and limitations of common assessment tools with respect to children’s diverse cultures, home languages, and developmental capabilities.
+- evaluate the strengths and limitations of common assessment tools and the interpretation of results with respect to anti-bias principles, children’s diverse cultures, home languages, and developmental capabilities.

 ECE 330 Infant and Toddler Development